-- Keep a consistent daily routine when possible as similar as you can to your schedule before the pandemic. - Take breaks during your day to rest, stretch, or check in with supportive coworkers, friends, and family. - Do things you enjoy during non-work hours the importance of taking time away from work. - Take breaks from watching, reading, or listening to news stories, including social media.
-Hearing about the pandemic repeatedly can be upsetting and mentally exhausting, especially since you work with people directly affected by the virus.

-- Practice good daily hygiene-how like or unlike your daily routine are you now?
-Hair, shave, dress? - 'Wash Up' at the end of the day, to 'put away' your work. - Create individual ceremonies or rituals that allow you to focus your thoughts on letting go of stress or honoring a memory of something positive; seek moments of 'joy'. - Practice your spiritual beliefs, anyone can pray. - Engage in mindfulness techniques, such as breathing exercises and meditation. (there are apps for this!) - If you feel you or someone you know may be misusing alcohol or other drugs (including prescriptions), ask for help or offer help. - If you are being treated for a mental health condition, continue with your treatment, and talk to your provider if you experience new or worsening symptoms.
+- Keep a consistent daily routine when possible. - Take breaks during your day to rest, stretch, or check in with supportive coworkers, family, etc. - Do things you enjoy during non-work hours the importance of taking time away from work. - Take breaks from watching, reading, or listening to news stories, including social media.
+Hearing about the pandemic repeatedly can be upsetting and mentally exhausting. - 'Wash Up' at the end of the day, to 'put away' your work. - Create ceremonies or rituals that allow you to focus your thoughts on letting go of stress or honoring a memory of something positive; seek moments of 'joy'. - Practice your spiritual beliefs, anyone can pray. - If you are being treated for a mental health condition, continue with your treatment, and talk to your provider if you experience new or worsening symptoms.